fasterius/slime-peek.nvim/README.md

 - `PeekNames`: Print the column header of the word under the cursor.
 - `PeekDimensions`: Print the dimensions of the word under the cursor.
 - `PeekTypes`: Print the data types of the columns of the word under the cursor.
+- `PeekHelp`: Print the help pages of the word under the cursor.

 If you want to create a key map for the commands, you can do something like
 this: